rxt30/Linux_configs/README.md

 # Linux_configs
 Configs for zsh and vim
+Configs for kitty and neofetch are taken from [Dragonsight91 dotfiles](https://github.com/Dragonsight91/dotfiles)

 ## zsh
 The .zshrc file is configured for using with [oh-my-zsh](https://ohmyz.sh/).<br>